Many life insurance policies require a medical exam. If you want to save money on your coverage, here’s a few things you can do to prepare for it.

 - Don’t use any form of tobacco the day of the exam.

-These medical exam tips can help you avoid abnormal test results.
+These medical life insurance exam tips can help you avoid abnormal test results.
 Failure to follow these basic tips can put you in a lower rate class, which can cost you thousands of dollars in premiums over the life of the policy.
 You may even have to retest with your primary care physician at YOUR expense.

 We want to make sure you get your life insurance at the lowest rate you can qualify for.
 These tips will help you do that.
+AccuQuote can provide you with quality life insurance quotes from the top-rated, brand-name insurance companies you know and trust.